Last updated on September 29th, 2023 at 06:39 pm

-Guadalajara, first and foremost, is the birth place of Tequila.
+Guadalajara, first and foremost, is the birthplace of Tequila.
 This is a fact that everybody seems to like for some reason.
-And is the birth place of Mariachi bands, which are the stereotypical Mexican music bands that you may be familiar with.
+And is the birthplace of Mariachi bands, the stereotypical Mexican music bands you may be familiar with.

 Guadalajara has a lot of business advantages.
-First of all its Geographic location and Connectivity, I cannot stress enough the benefits that get reaped from this.
-Second and certainly one of the most important things: A large and highly talented workforce that, to top it all off you can get at low cost.
-Further there is the multitude of big tech companies that have already established here and you can add too that many startups that have been created here and have received millions in VC.
-As a result of the tech ecosystem that was created naturally, Tech Clusters have been built and Coworking Space companies have established in the city.
+First of all, its Geographic location and Connectivity; I cannot stress enough the benefits that get reaped from this.
+Second and certainly one of the most important things: A large and highly talented workforce that, to top it all off you can get at a low cost.
+Further, many big tech companies have already been established here, and you can add to that many startups that have been created here and have received millions in VC.
+As a result of the tech ecosystem that was created naturally, Tech Clusters have been built and Coworking Space companies have been established in the city.
 Indeed, companies have been discovering that nearshoring to Mexico can give them a considerable advantage.

 So, let’s face it.
 Even in this globalized, digital, virtually interconnected era, geographic location still plays a big role in how the economy works.
-In other words, nobody likes sitting in a plane for 15 hours straight just to have a work related visit, therefore working with people nearby does make a big difference in the levels of productivity and efficiency.
+In other words, nobody likes sitting in a plane for 15 hours straight just to have a work-related visit, therefore working with people nearby does make a big difference in the levels of productivity and efficiency.
 Guadalajara´s connectivity with the US is really good.
 This makes traveling to Mexico’s Silicon Valley a breeze.

 It all starts with the proximity to the United States’ culture and language.
-Contrary to some countries in Europe, in Mexico we get all the movies and TV shows in english language and with subtitles, but not dubbed.
+Contrary to some countries in Europe, in Mexico, we get all the movies and TV shows in English and with subtitles, but not dubbed.
 Ok, so this is not the main reason why there is a lot of talent in computer science here but I’m pretty sure it has to do with it.
-Guadalajara’s workforce speaks really good english and that helps quite a lot.
+Guadalajara’s workforce speaks really good English and that helps quite a lot.

 Some of the best universities in Latin America are based in Guadalajara.
-For example, one that even bears its name; Universidad de Guadalajara, has a college campus in Los Angeles, California.
+For example, one that even bears its name, Universidad de Guadalajara, has a college campus in Los Angeles, California.
 Instituto Tecnológico de Estudios Superiores de Occidente, ITESM and Universidad Panamericana are some of the big names in the city’s education scene.
-These academic institutions, in addition to some other initiatives as Laboratoria, Centraal Academy or Code GDL Academy produce 85,000 STEM graduates in the city every year.
+These academic institutions, in addition to some other initiatives such as Laboratoria, Centraal Academy or Code GDL Academy produce 85,000 STEM graduates in the city every year.

-Well, to sum it up, there’s so much talent in Guadalajara that they even needed to create an event called Talent Land.
+To sum it up, there’s so much talent in Mexico’s Silicon Valley that they even needed to create an event called Talent Land.

 To have a big pool of talent is one thing but to have a big pool of talent that costs a third of their peers in the US is a whole different thing.
-This is the main reason why some companies like Intel and Oracle have already established in Guadalajara.
+This is why some companies like Intel and Oracle have already established in Mexico’s Silicon Valley.

 Tech Players in Guadalajara

-Guadalajara has been known as a tech hub in the international scene for quite a while and has attracted some of the most renowned companies.
-Big international companies like Cisco, Gameloft, Intel, Oracle, HP, Dell and IBM have established here.
+Guadalajara has been known as a tech hub on the international scene for quite a while and has attracted some of the most renowned companies.
+Big international companies like Cisco, Gameloft, Intel, Oracle, HP, Dell, and IBM have been established here.